School Gyrls: 2011–12: Line-up and name changes, Wonder Girls movie, and disbandment

+In late 2011, the School Gyrls announced that they would be featured in the made-for-tv film The Wonder Girls starring the Korean pop girl group Wonder Girls.
+On February 2, 2012 the movie premiered on TeenNick.
+The School Gyrls songs "The Power Goes Out" and "We Just Got It All" were featured in the movie.
+The Wonder Girls released the tie-in single "The DJ is Mine" featuring the School Gyrls to promote the release.
+The song peaked at number 9 on the K-pop Hot 100.
+In late 2012, the group confirmed that their third album would be released sometime in late 2012 or 2013.

-On July 20, 2012, after the Gyrls performance at Knotts Berry Farm Amusement Park, the group's Twitter account announced that the group would have the new name FOREVER to reflect their advancing age.
-Member Rae publicly left the group for a solo career, leaving only four members: Natalie, Monica, Lauren, and Sade.
+On July 20, 2012, after the group's performance at Knotts Berry Farm Amusement Park, the group's Twitter account announced that the group would be renamed Forever.
+Bello left the group for a solo career, leaving only four members.

-Unsurprisingly, on September 5, 2012, Sade announced that she too was abandoning the failing venture, stating that she wished the remaining "Gyrls" well.
-Only four days earlier, the group had shot their first music video as FOREVER, for their single "Can't Stop This Night."
-Awkwardly, Sade thus appears in that video with management hastily retitling the artist card for the video as "Forever featuring Sade."
-By November 14, Monica had also had her fill and announced that she was quitting the group, which left the group without a critical mass of talent and no other option but to disband permanently.
+On September 5, 2012, Austin announced that she too was departing from the group.
+Four days prior to her announcement, the group had shot their first music video as FOREVER for their single "Can't Stop This Night."
+Sade Austin thus appears in the song's video, which was credited as "Forever featuring Sade."
+On November 14, Parales announced her departure and the group disbanded permanently.